 The top of the information hierarchy (orange) is about the whole-life John Doe, so starting at his birth date-time and ending at the date-time of his death.

 Each of the blocks inside contains information about a temporal part of John Doe.

 Temporal parts can have temporal parts, see the examples in above diagram.
 Such a hierarchy shall be kept in mind when implementing this concept for all temporal parts that can exist in parallel.

 Equipment lifecycle information

-When we consider a "materialized" pump we may collect its lifecycle information under the following lifecycle contexts:
+When we consider an actual pump we may collect its lifecycle information under the following lifecycle contexts:

 This list is not necessarily complete nor correct, but it serves to give you an idea.

 Where is procurement?
-Well, what we procure is not yet our materialized pump.
-We don't buy a particular pump with its serial number, but a member of the ClassOfMaterializedPhysicalObject of the selected supplier, that shall comply with the requirements spelled out in the specification that classifies the function place for which we buy that pump.
-This is dealt with in another topic.
+Well, what we procure is not yet our actual pump.
+We don't buy a particular pump with its serial number, but a member of the ClassOfPhysicalObject of the selected supplier, that shall comply with the requirements spelled out in the specification that classifies the function place for which we buy that pump.
+This is dealt with in another topic

-Begin a temporal part whenever you would, in a paper paradigm, create a new folder for a contiguous period in time and for information within one context.
-The core life-cycle model gives most of such situations.
-Use the template BeginningOfTemporalPart for that.
-Make sure that you declare that created temporal part, see Declaring an Object , so that you can attribute templates to that temporal part as if it is a WholeLifeIndividual (it isn't).
-Alternatively the template BeginningOfIndividualAtClassifiedEvent can be used in case you want to put on record which Event caused the need to begin that temporal part (e.g. installation of a pump).
+In other situations begin a temporal part whenever you would, in a paper paradigm, create a new folder for a contiguous period in time and for information within one context.
+The above plant life-cycle model gives most of such situations.
+Declare that temporal part (see Declaring an Object), so that you can attribute templates to that temporal part as if it were a WholeLifeIndividual (whilst it isn't).

 Ending a temporal-part Individual